 “Ooh, that’s a good one!
 Show them what you can really do with colors.”

 “Wait a sec,” Jane said.
 “Who’ll be seeing this art?”

-Celengor raised his eyebrows and spread his hands.
+Celengor raised his eyebrows.
 “Here’s the best part: some rich types from Cyrodiil.
 More of an appetite for this kind of thing there.
 Could be some nobles who aren’t afraid of pushing the boundaries.”

 “You mean respectable people might pay me to pour my inner angst out onto canvas?”

 “For sure!
 Then you can get out of this dump.”

 “I have to work for Serjo Olerlo a few more years at least,” Jane said.

 “Sure, sure.
 Not saying we’d run out on our employers.
 But, you know, couldn’t hurt to make connections with the more forward-minded aristos.
 What are you going to show?”

 Like that, his eyes got all big like he needed to hear.
 Jane had left most of her personal, expressive works back in Balmora, but she’d made a few more in Vivec and shown them to him a month ago.